AscendingCreations/AxumSessionAuth/README.md

 # axum_sqlx_session_auth

 Library to Provide a User Authentication and privilege Token Checks.
 It requires the AxumSQLxSessions library and Tower_cookies library.
+This library will help by making it so User ID or authorizations are not stored on the Client side but rather on the Server side.
+The Authorization is linked by the Clients Serverside Session ID which is stored on the Client side.

 [![https://crates.io/crates/axum_sqlx_session_auth](https://img.shields.io/badge/crates.io-v0.1.0-blue)](https://crates.io/crates/axum_sqlx_session_auth)
 [![Docs](https://docs.rs/axum_sqlx_session_auth/badge.svg)](https://docs.rs/axum_sqlx_session_auth)